 Howard is one of the 2015 recipients of the ArtsWestchester “50 fo5 50” award, honoring 50 artists that have made significant contributions to the Westchester County, NY artistic landscape.

-Howard’s play, Loss, was commissioned by Half Moon Theatre, resident at the Culinary Institute of America in Hyde Park.
-The play will be included in their spring 2016 Ten Minute Play Festival.
+Howard’s play, Loss, was commissioned by Half Moon Theatre, resident at the Culinary Institute of America in Hyde Park and presented in their spring 2016 Ten Minute Play Festival.

 Paint Made Flesh, was selected for the 2015 Last Frontier Theatre Festival and was a semi finalist at the O’Neill National Playwright’s Conference.
 The play received its first full read at The Lark Play Development Center on April 8th, 2014 with Meredith Autry, Rasha Zamamiri, and Mike Crane reading.
 Jenn Haltman directed.